A mammogram is a low-dose x-ray of your breast tissue.

 Like other screening tests, mammograms are not perfect.

 - Some cancers do not show up on a mammogram.
-This is more likely in women before the menopause who often have dense breast tissue.
-The density usually reduces as women age and go through menopause.
+This is more likely to happen in younger women before menopause who often have dense breast tissue.

 - The radiologists looking at the mammogram may miss the cancer.
-This will happen sometimes, no matter how experienced the radiologists are.
+This will happen sometimes, no matter how experienced the radiologist and team are.

-Despite this, mammograms are the only proven way for finding breast cancers early enough to reduce your risk of dying of breast cancer.
+Despite this, mammograms are a proven way of finding breast cancers early enough to reduce your risk of dying of breast cancer.
+Particularly for women over the age of 50.

 Regular mammograms reduce the chance of dying from breast cancer among women aged 45 to 69.
 However, the benefit is greatest for women aged 50 to 69 years for two reasons:

 - Breast tissue is denser in women under 50.
 This can make it more difficult to see a cancer.
-This means about a quarter of cancers in women under 50 years are not detected.
+Because of this about a quarter of cancers in women under 50 years are not detected.

 - False positive results are also more common in younger women (under 50) and could lead to more unnecessary tests and anxiety.

 Because you will need to undress from the waist up, wear clothing that is easy to remove, such as a blouse or jersey.
-A cape or gown will be available where you have your mammogram and every care will be taken to ensure your privacy.
+A cape or gown will be available where you have your mammogram and your privacy will be protected as much as possible.

 Don't use talcum powder, creams or deodorants on the day of your mammogram as these make cancers harder to find on the mammogram.